 Innovation has always been a tradition in Xavier School ever since it opened as the first all-boys Chinese-Filipino School in Manila in 1956.
-At the onset, Xavier School offered dual curriculum offered in other Chinese Schools.
-Since then, the school has continuously taken bold steps to ensure that Xavier Education keeps pace with the everevolving world.
+The school has continuously taken bold steps to ensure that Xavier Education keeps pace with the ever-evolving world.